 Sit quietly with your eyes closed and focus on your breath.
 “Box breathing” can be effective to calm and balance the body.
 Slowly breathe in for four counts, feeling your belly expand, and then hold at the top for another four beats.
 Release slowly, for four counts while your belly contracts, and pause at the bottom for four.

 Practice this cycle two or three times and feel how your temperament changes.
 This shift in perspective should have you feeling more grounded and ready to tackle the day.

 5. Find inspiration

 If the ideas for problem-solving or starting a new project just aren’t coming to you, then look for inspiration.

-Search Pinterest for more colorful ideas than you may know what to do with.
+Search Pinterest for colorful ideas and different perspectives.
 Find someone who’s had success in your area and see what he or she did.
 Of course you don’t want to copy anyone, but hopefully seeing different takes on a subject will get your creative juices flowing.